 Hardness and density of a rubber or polymeric material can influence the overall performance in and end use product.
-Measuring hardness levels provide a look at the ability of the material to recover after being indented through force.
+Measuring hardness levels can help predict the ability of the material to recover after being indented through force.
 There are a variety of test methods commonly used to test and benchmark these results for full evaluation.
 Some of the methods commonly use at Smithers Rapra include:

 - Shore A, Shore D and Shore M measurements

 Our on-site sample preparation facilities are equipped to handle thickness reduction of rubber by slitting/buffing, ensuring that we are able to test a wide variety of materials and product forms.

 Please contact us to discuss your needs, for more information, or to request a quote.

 - ISO 48 (IRHD) and BS EN ISO 7619 (Shore A and D).

 - ASTM D2240 Standard Test Method for Rubber Property - Durometer Hardness

 - This standard is used to evaluate the hardness of a rubber sample with the use of a series of tests performed with a durometer.
 Hardness is measured when a force is applied to the sample with an indentor under specific conditions.
 The indentation hardness is then determined based on the elastic modulus and viscoelastic behavior of the sample.